 The preferred language is English but the documents are not restricted by language.

-OhioLINK, a consortium of 88 Ohio institutions including the State Library of Ohio, is a reliable source for government documents.
+OhioLINK, a consortium of 89 Ohio college and university libraries, plus the State Library of Ohio, is a reliable source for government documents.
 These documents can be requested via the online library catalog.

-Depository referrals are made to the collections at the Akron Summit County Public Library, University of Akron Law Library, Kent State University, Cleveland Public Library and Case Western Reserve Library.
+Depository referrals are made to the collections at the University of Akron School of Law Library, Kent State University, Case Western Reserve Library, and the State Library of Ohio, among others.
 OhioLINK is a preferred source for referrals; however, interlibrary loan (ILL) is an option to request documents.

 The collection at Bierce Library is intended to avoid extensive duplication of depository coverage of the University of Akron Law School Library.